Submitting a Portfolio

 RMCAD partners with all branches of the U.S. Armed Forces and VA to assist service members utilizing Military Tuition Assistance, Montgomery GI Bill® Chapter 30, Post 911 GI Bill® Chapter 33, VA Vocational Rehabilitation, and recipients of the Dependents’ Educational Assistance Program.
 RMCAD participates in the Yellow Ribbon program at an unlimited rate.

-Experience in the armed services may be evaluated for college credit based upon a review of transcripts according to the American Council on Education (ACE) guidelines and recommendations.
+Experience in the armed services will be evaluated for college credit based upon a review of transcripts according to the American Council on Education (ACE) guidelines and recommendations.
 Credit is considered for those courses that are Associate or Bachelor level, and that are deemed equivalent to courses in the corresponding RMCAD program of study for which the student has applied.

 RMCAD limits academic residency to no more than twenty-five percent of the degree requirements for all undergraduate degrees for active-duty service members.
 Academic residency can be completed at any time while active-duty service members are enrolled.
 Reservists and National Guardsmen on active duty are covered in the same manner.